 Florida Wrongful Death Lawyer

 If your relative was the victim of a fatal accident in Florida, we recommend calling a Florida wrongful death lawyer at Gerson & Schwartz P.A. right away.
-Our firm has helped families pursue wrongful death compensation for more than 50 years.
-Philip M. Gerson and his partners have the knowledge skill and experience need to hold individuals and businesses responsible for their negligent, reckless, or malicious conduct.
+Our firm has helped families pursue wrongful death compensation for more than 48 years.
+We have the experience, knowledge, skills, and resources you need to hold individuals and businesses responsible for their negligent, reckless, or malicious conduct.

-To talk to us about your legal rights and options after losing a loved one, contact us through our online form or call 305-371-6000 or toll free at (877) 475-2905.
+To talk wish us about your legal rights and options after losing a loved one, contact us through our online form or call (877) 475-2905.
 You also can reach out to us by emailing firstname.lastname@example.org.We Know Florida Wrongful Death Law

 We are well-versed in Florida’s wrongful death law.
 We can discuss with you the ins and outs of the law and how it impacts your right to pursue a wrongful death case.